kw81634dr/Nuvoton-Mini58-ARM-DS18B20-SampleProject/README.md

-# DS18B20 temperature project for Nuvoton Mini58 MCU
+# DS18B20 Temperature Sensor project for Nuvoton Mini58 MCU
 ![alt tag](https://user-images.githubusercontent.com/26266974/29377308-0c334206-82ee-11e7-945a-6c186315cb9c.jpeg)

-This is a Library for 1-Wire DA18B20 Temperature Sensor setup on Nuvoton Mini58 (ARM Cortex-M0) MCU. this code will work when you setup only one DS18B20 Sensor on your 1-Wire bus.
+This is a Library for 1-Wire DS18B20 Temperature Sensor setup on Nuvoton Mini58 (ARM Cortex-M0) MCU. version 1.0 this code will work when you setup only one DS18B20 Sensor on your 1-Wire bus.

 # In this repository